O-X-L/ansible-webui/docs/source/usage/privileges.rst

 * :code:`AW Credentials Managers` - create new global credentials, view and update all existing ones

 * :code:`AW System Managers` - configure system settings

+* :code:`AW Managers` - equivalent of being a member of all of the groups listed above

 ----